- As low as $680/Night

 Bedroom 3: TWO Queen beds.

-With a dining table for six plus two barstools in the kitchen that look out over the moss-covered backyard, your group will adore exploring Charleston from the comfort of the Low Tide.
+With a dining table for six plus two barstools in the kitchen that look out over the moss-covered backyard, your group will appreciate exploring Charleston from the comfort of the Low Tide.

 You will have access to the entire property.